 Recently I became interested in an old flame, no not a woman, I’m happily married, it was actually more of an old interest; quantum physics.
 I’ve always been curious about the subject and I finally decided to start doing something about it, instead of just watching interesting videos that is.
-With this interest I also began developing a curiosity for chemistry.
-Anyhow, as I began researching and learning more about both I became especially interested in the elements, one specifically (which as you may have guessed by the title): uranium.
+With this interest I also began developing a curiosity for chemistry and developing my own advanced chemistry set.
+Anyhow, as I began researching and learning more about both, I became especially interested in the elements.
+And interested in one specifically (which as you may have guessed by the title): uranium.
 As a gift for myself I decided I wanted to get some uranium but first, as any responsible person would do, I wanted to know more about it.
 Especially whether owning uranium was dangerous or not, so here’s some of my fact finding.

-Video: To ensure that the uranium ore that I was sent was indeed real (meaning radioactive) I needed a Geiger counter and found one on Amazon (it’s the least expensive / best rated for tinkerers like me).
+Video: To ensure that the uranium ore that I was sent was indeed real (meaning radioactive) I needed a Geiger counter.

 You may be wondering, isn’t uranium radioactive and isn’t that dangerous to have delivered, let alone own?
 Uranium exists in its natural state as 99% U-238 and .7% U-235, and yes, uranium is radioactive but mildly so, unlike polonium (which it sometimes gets confused with) which is indeed highly radioactive.
 In fact, it’s 100 billion times more deadly than hydrogen cyanide and even a minuscule amount of polonium can kill you.
 I would say polonium is worse than smoking but recently trace amounts have been found in tobacco products, no wonder tobacco kills.
 I should stop putting that junk in my mouth.